-The General Assembly enacted the Virginia Drug Treatment Court Act (Va.
-Code §18.2-254.1) in 2004.
+The General Assembly enacted the Virginia Drug Treatment Court Act (Virginia Code §18.2-254.1) in 2004.
 The Act authorizes the Supreme Court of Virginia to provide administrative oversight to all drug treatment courts and established the statewide Drug Treatment Court Advisory Committee chaired by the Chief Justice.
 The Advisory Committee provides guidance on the implementation and operation of local drug treatment courts.
-There is a critical need in the Commonwealth for effective treatment programs that reduce the incidence of drug use, drug addiction, family separation due to parental substance abuse and drug-related crimes.
-Drug treatment court dockets (DTC) are specialized dockets within the existing structure of Virginia's court system offering judicial monitoring of intensive treatment and strict supervision of addicts in drug cases and drug-related cases.
+Since 2012 the Advisory Committee was authorized to approve new applications for drug treatment court dockets.
+There is a critical need in the Commonwealth for effective treatment programs that reduce the incidence of drug use, drug addiction, family separation due to parental substance use and drug-related crimes.
+Drug treatment court dockets are specialized dockets within the existing structure of Virginia's court system offering judicial monitoring of intensive treatment and strict supervision of addicts in drug cases and drug-related cases.
 The intent is to enhance public safety by facilitating the creation of drug treatment court dockets to fulfill these needs.
 Local officials must complete an application and applicable training prior to establishing a drug treatment court docket in Virginia.
 Once implemented, drug treatment court dockets in Virginia and nationwide become an integral part of the court and community response to drug addiction and abuse.
 As the number of docket programs grows and the number of Virginians served increases, the Commonwealth continues to save costs compared to traditional case processing.
 Virginia drug treatment court dockets continue to improve their development and utilization of evidence-based practices.
 Virginia's drug treatment court dockets remain in the forefront of collaboration between the judiciary and partner agencies to improve outcomes for adult offenders, DUI offenders, juvenile delinquents and parent respondents in abuse, neglect, and dependency cases.

-Data is provided for adult and DUI drug treatment court docket models and program descriptions are provided separately for adult, juvenile, DUI and family drug treatment court dockets.
-The report is based on data from the drug court database developed and maintained by the OES (hereinafter "the OES drug court database"), as well as arrest data from the VSP and DUI drug court docket data electronically transferred from VASAP's database, called "Inferno," to the OES drug court database.
-Local drug treatment court docket staff enter data on program participants into the OES drug court database.
-Local VASAPs enter data for DUI drug treatment court docket participants into the Inferno database.
-The DUI drug treatment court data was migrated from VASAP's database to the OES drug court database.
-Analyses provided in this report were based on data entered for participants in Virginia's drug treatment court dockets who entered a program after July 1, 2013, and either graduated or terminated from a program between July 1, 2017 and June 30, 2018.
+Data is provided for adult drug treatment court docket models and program descriptions are provided separately for adult, juvenile, and family drug treatment court dockets.
+The report is based on data from the drug court database developed and maintained by OES as well as arrest data from the VSP.
+DUI drug treatment court data is unavailable for inclusion in the FY 2020 Annual Report.
+Analyses provided in this report were based on data entered for participants in Virginia's drug treatment court dockets who entered a program after July 1, 2013, and either graduated or terminated from a program between July 1, 2019 and June 30, 2020.
 Statistical information is also provided for participants who remain active.